raffaelespazzoli/openshift-federation/README.md

 # Install Federation v2

+Note this has been tested with federation v0.0.3.
+It may not work with other releases.

 This playbook will istall Federation V2 and register a set of clusters to the federation control plane.
 See an example of the inventory [here](./ansible/inventory) and customize it for your clusters.
 Here is a minimum inventory: